-For a detailed description of the tasks and responsibilities of the main persons involved in the SCIGR, as well as the coordination among such persons, please see the Guidelines of the internal control and risk management system available on the Company's website, while for a description of the activities carried out during 2018 by the board of directors and by the control and risk committee regarding the SCIGR please refer to the paragraphs "Board of Directors - Role and Functions" and "Committees - Control and Risk Committee" of this section of the document.
+For a detailed description of the tasks and responsibilities of the main persons involved in the SCIGR, as well as the coordination among such persons, please see the Guidelines of the internal control and risk management system available on the Company's website, while for a description of the activities carried out during 2019 by the board of directors and by the control and risk committee regarding the SCIGR please refer to the paragraphs "Board of Directors - Role and Functions" and "Committees - Control and Risk Committee" of this section of the document.

-5. Executive in charge of preparing the corporate accounting documents board of statutory auditors and meets the professional qualification requisites provided under the Corporate bylaws.
+5. Executive in charge of preparing corporate accounting documents

-In 2018, the role of executive in charge of preparing Enel's corporate accounting documents was held by the head of the "Administration, Finance and Control" function (i.e. Alberto De Paoli).
-The executive in question is appointed to such position by the board of directors after consultation with the
+In 2019, the role of executive in charge of preparing Enel's corporate accounting documents was held by the head of the "Administration, Finance and Control" function (i.e. Alberto De Paoli).
+Pursuant to Corporate bylaws, the executive in question was appointed by the board of directors upon consultation with the board of statutory auditors and meets the professional qualification requisites provided under the same Corporate bylaws.